 It was a homecoming after many years…

-Desaru – a popular seaside destination on the East Coast of the state of Johore, Malaysia; located very close to Singapore, is a favourite weekend getaway for Singaporeans young and old.
+Desaru – a popular seaside destination on the East Coast of the state of Johor, Malaysia; located very close to Singapore, is a favourite short weekend getaway destination for Singaporeans young and old.

 We booked a 2D1N package after checking out the Desaru Fruit Farm website.
 We got there one day earlier as we had booked an extra night’s stay at Tunamaya Beach and Spa Resort to relax and unwind from the hustle and bustle of busy Singapore.

-With additional time, this allowed us to re-explore Desaru Malaysia after so many years.
+With additional time, this allowed us to re-explore and revisit this destination Desaru Malaysia again after so many years.
 The latest development is the Water Adventure Park and some new hotels and resorts at DESARU COAST such as Hard Rock Hotel Desaru Coast and The Westin Desaru Coast Resort.

 What to do in Desaru